Sri-Likhita-adru/StreamWise/README.md

 ## What it does

 "StreamWise" is a full-stack web application that empowers users to make well-informed decisions about their education and career choices.
 It begins by collecting basic user details and then guides them through a personality test consisting of 30 thoughtfully designed questions.
 Leveraging OpenAI's ChatGPT and the BM25 model, our system processes this information to provide personalized course recommendations for undergraduate programs.
 Additionally, it recommends suitable streams for students after completing the 10th grade, all based on their personalities, interests, and hobbies.
-Users can also inquire about specific details, such as entrance exams, through our integrated chatbot.

 ## Step-by-Step Code Execution Instructions: